MasrourTawfik/images_segmentation_prompt/Documentation/scripts/pytorch.rst

 * **Bridge with NumPy**

+.. raw:: html

+   <p style="text-align: justify;"><span style="color:#000080;">
     Tensors in PyTorch can share their underlying memory with NumPy arrays, enabling seamless conversion between the two.
     This allows for smooth integration between PyTorch and NumPy, facilitating work with data.
+    </span></p>

 .. code-block:: python